scottsomerville/scottsomerville.github.io/_pages/workingPapers.md

 {% include base_path %}

-# "The Impact of Land Use on Water Quality: Evidence from California Wells" Co-authored with Pierre Mérel and Jeffrey Hadachek.
+# The Impact of Land Use on Water Quality: Evidence from California Wells
+### Co-authored with Pierre Mérel and Jeffrey Hadachek.

 ### Abstract